 Any notes from the initial batch of fivers printed by the Bank of England, which feature a serial number starting AA01, are regularly selling for hundreds of pounds online.

-Tim Mitchell, a business owner from Llandudno, managed to get 30 new £5 polymer notes when he went to get change at the bank and expects to make at least £1,200 by selling them to collectors on eBay.
+Tim Mitchell, a business owner from Llandudno, managed to get 30 of these £5 polymer notes when he went to get change at the bank and expects to make at least £1,200 by selling them to collectors on eBay.

 The Bank of England has donated some notes with significant, or low level, serial numbers to people and institutions that were involved in its development or that traditionally get one when a new series is launched.